EstherNdu/NexusPharm-Analysis-/README.md

 * Product Report

 # About the dataset
-The dataset had ... datapoints.
-It consisted of 5 tables - Customer, Returns, Product, Store and transaction- which came in Excel format.
+The dataset consisted of 5 tables - Customer, Returns, Product, Store and transaction- which came in Excel format.
 Data transformation and analysis was done using MSSQL and visualization was done using Power BI

 # Problem Questions
 * Executive Report